Check out our Welcome Package!

 Written notice by fax, e-mail or mail is required for cancellations or to switch camp session and must include the camper’s full name and session dates.
 Session changes will be made to the best of our ability and are dependent on availability.
 If a transfer is for medical reasons, and a medical note is provided, a fee will not be charged.

 More than four weeks prior to the first day of the registered camp session: Full refund less a $20 administration fee.

 Less than four weeks prior to the first day of the registered camp session: We will attempt to refill your spot from our waitlist and, if we are successful, you will receive a refund less a $20 administration fee.
-Otherwise, 50% of total the camp-program cost will be refunded.
+Otherwise, 50% of the total camp-program cost will be refunded.

 One week or less = No refund.